syncfusion-content/wpf-docs/wpf/PropertyGrid/CustomEditor-support.md

 ## Assigning a CustomEditor using CustomEditorCollection

-The user can assign the `CustomEditor` to any particular property and to multiple properties which are in same type.
+The user can assign the `CustomEditor` to any particular property and to multiple properties which are in same type using the CustomEditorCollection.

+### Assigning a CustomEditor to the specfic property

 If the user want to apply custom editor for any particular property, you need to create the `CustomEditor` instance, assign your own editor to the `CustomEditor.Editor` and add the property name to the `CustomEditor.Properties` collection.
 Then, add the `CustomEditor` instance to the `PropertyGrid.CustomEditorCollection`.